Entry as an Undergraduate or Graduate Applicant

-For entry into the Medical Program, the following definitions apply:
+For entry into the Bond Medical Program, the following definitions apply:

-- Undergraduate – An applicant who has completed High School Senior Certificate (equivalent to Queensland Year 12) with, or without, incomplete tertiary studies.
+- Undergraduate – An applicant who has completed an eligible Australian Senior School Certificate (i.e. Queensland Year 12 or equivalent) with, or without, incomplete tertiary studies.

-- Graduate – An applicant who has completed a bachelor degree.
+- Graduate – An applicant who has completed an eligible undergraduate or postgraduate program.